 A final report by Dr. Ralph Weisheit of Illinois State University was submitted in October.
 The report documents site visits and interviews that examine the effects of methamphetamine in Edgar and Clark counties.
-The report address several research questions, including: What is the impact of methamphetamine on rural communities?; What resources in rural communities can be brought to bear on the problem of methamphetamine?; and, What additional resources might facilitate an effective response to the problem?
+The report address several research questions, including: What is the impact of methamphetamine on rural communities; What resources in rural communities can be brought to bear on the problem of methamphetamine; and, What additional resources might facilitate an effective response to the problem?
 The report was made available on the ICJIA website in December of 2004.
-A Program Evaluation Summary of the final report is awaiting publication.
+A Program Evaluation Summary is available.